MrCoolAndroid/Xbox-Rich-Presence-Discord/README.md

   - (2) For video apps, it will show "Watching (app)"
   - (3) For another kind of apps, it will show "Using (app)"

+You can also contribute to the source code of the app, which is stored on the master branch!

+_I'm relatively new to GitHub and open-source, so if I'm doing something wrong don't hesitate to tell me_

 ## Contributors
 People that helped me creating the app!
 - Klaudex17 (Games pictures and design)